ianrenton/ianrenton.com/projects/big-mouth-phatt-bass/index.markdown

 <center><video style="width: 720px; max-width:100%" controls><source src="https://video.ianrenton.com/phattbass/phattbass-allaboutthatbass.webm" type="video/webm"></video></center>

+## Forthcoming Tour Dates

 Further planned songs, coming one day when I can be bothered (not edited, just funny things for a Billy Bass to sing):

 * Mr Scruff - Fish
 * System of a Down - Chop Suey
 * Nirvana - Smells Like Teen Spirit
 * Rage Against the Machine - Killing in the Name

+Upgrades I'd like to make to the hardware include:

+* Swapping the L298N motor driver for a TB6612 to reduce the volt drop when driving the motors
+* Taking the 3-cell (4.5V) level from the batteries to drive the electronics, leaving the 4-cell (6V) level for the motors, similar to what the original board does
+* Replacing the plug-in breadboard with soldered perfboard to increase robustness
+* Getting the perfboard version back inside the enclosure, in pieces if necessary, bringing the USB and LED to the outside ** I may at this stage drop the LDR, which I've never really used, and put the LED in its place.

 ## Shoutouts